Why the Astros' underappreciated Alex Bregman should be a household name

 TIE GAME.
 ALEX BREGMAN. #WorldSerieshttps://t.co/8Hfh15pUDe— FOX Sports: MLB (@MLBONFOX) October 25, 2017

-With that blast, Bregman became the youngest American Leaguer to hit a home run in a World Series game since Manny Ramirez of the Indians back in 1995.
+With that blast, Bregman became the youngest American Leaguer to hit a home run in a World Series game since Manny Ramirez of the Indians in 1995.
 Oh, and he's now homered off Kershaw and Chris Sale this postseason.

 It's about more than "just" Bregman's bat, though.
 He's also the best defensive shortstop on the Houston roster, but because Correa was entrenched before Bregman arrived, Bregman shifted to third.
 It's no surprise that he's a standout at the position.
 We've already seen his wizardry afield during these playoffs, and in Game 1 he turned a pair of nifty double plays -- one with Correa as the pivot in the second and then Altuve as the pivot in the fifth.
 Please enjoy the latter turn ...